swiftlang/swift-evolution/proposals/nnnn-isolated-conformances.md

 }
 ```

 It's possible that these problems can be addressed by relying more heavily on region-based isolation akin to rule (3).
-This can be revisited in the future if the need justifies the additional complexity.
+This can be revisited in the future if the need justifies the additional complexity and we find a suitable implementation strategy.

 ## Alternatives considered